analystfuzail/Blinkit-Sales-Analysis/README.md

 ## 📂 Repository Contents

-Blinkit Grocery Data.csv → Raw sales dataset for analysis
+Datasets and reports → Raw sales dataset for analysis and reports of the project with SQL query explanations

-Query Doc (1).docx → SQL queries with explanations

-Blinkit Analysis.pptx → PowerPoint presentation summarizing findings and visualizations
+Blinkit Dashboard.png → Screenshots of visualizations

-blinkit.json → Structured JSON data used in analysis
+Readme.md → Project documentation

 ## 🛠️ Tools & Technologies